julianpoy/recipesage-docs/docs/tutorials/labels/manage-labels.md

 ## Video Guide to Using Labels

+This same video also appears on the [📖 label usage and filtering](./filtering.md) page, since it covers labels as a whole.
+Think of it as a visual overview to help you get oriented.
+It does not cover everything, so read on down this page for the details specific to managing labels.

 <div style={{position: 'relative', paddingBottom: '56.25%', height: 0, marginBottom: '1.5rem'}}>
   <iframe style={{position: 'absolute', top: 0, left: 0, width: '100%', height: '100%'}} src="https://www.youtube.com/embed/PNxJN6yiuWs" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen></iframe>
 </div>